 Survivors pick up pieces in flood-hit Indonesia as more rain predicted

-Floods across Indonesia, Sri Lanka, Thailand and Malaysia have killed more than 1,500 people, with Indonesia bearing the brunt of the human loss.
+Floods across Indonesia, Sri Lanka, Thailand, Malaysia and Vietnam have killed more than 1,600 people, with Indonesia bearing the brunt of the human loss.

-TUKKA, Indonesia: Survivors in Indonesia were piecing back shattered lives Friday (Dec 5) after devastating floods killed more than 1,500 people across four countries, with fears of fresh misery as more rain looms.
+TUKKA, Indonesia: Survivors in Indonesia were piecing back shattered lives Friday (Dec 5) after devastating floods killed more than 1,600 people across five countries, with fears of fresh misery as more rain looms.

-Indonesia has borne the brunt, with its toll rising to 837 dead and 545 missing, authorities said, many in Sumatra's northern Aceh province where more than 800,000 people have been displaced.
+Indonesia has borne the brunt, with its toll rising to 846 dead and 547 missing, authorities said.
+Many are in the island of Sumatra's northern Aceh province where more than 800,000 people have also been displaced.
 Sri Lanka has reported 486 deaths, Thailand 276 and Malaysia two.

+At least two people were also killed in Vietnam after heavy rains lashed the country and triggered more than a dozen landslides, state media said Friday.

-Many survivors in Sumatra were counting the cost of the deluge that started last week, leading to destructive flash-flooding and landslides.
+On Indonesia's Sumatra island, many survivors were counting the cost of the deluge that started last week, leading to destructive flash-flooding and landslides..

 "Our house was covered by soil up to the ceiling," said Rumita Laurasibuea.
 "Around the house, there were piles of wood."